JeffDeCola/my-go-examples/messaging/protobuf-NATS-request-response/README.md

 # protobuf-NATS-request-response example

-`protobuf-NATS-request-response` _sends a protobuf msg over NATS from a client to a server using request and response._
+`protobuf-NATS-request-response` _is an example of sending a protobuf msg over NATS from a client to a server using request and response._

 [GitHub Webpage](https://jeffdecola.github.io/my-go-examples/)